CollinHeist/TPDbCollectionMaker/README.md

 Only parse the primary content on the given HTML page, ignoring any Additional Sets.
 If unspecified, then the entire page is parsed.

 ### `-q`, `--always-quote`
 Quote all titles in the output.
-If unspecified, only titles with colons are titled.
+If unspecified, only titles with colons are quoted.

 Below is an example of this argument: